adrelanos/tor-ctrl/man/tor-ctrl.8.md

 **tor-ctrl** is a command line tool for setting up stream for communication from the Tor Controller's (client) to a Tor process (server).
 The client send commands using TCP sockets or Unix-domain sockets and receive replies from the server.
 The following configuration lines must be inserted to your torrc and tor reloaded to apply the changes.

-In order to get this to work, define the socket that will control the tor process, can be a TCP socket *ControlPort 9051* or a unix-domain socket *ControlSocket /path/to/socket*.
+In order to get this to work, define the socket that will control the tor process, can be a TCP socket *ControlPort 9051* or a Unix-domain socket *ControlSocket /path/to/socket*.

 To secure the controller, you must setup and authentication method, which can be a cookie *CookieAuthentication 1* or if you want a fixed password, hash a password with *echo "HashedControlPassword $(tor --hash-password yourpassword)"* and use the same output given as the configuration line.